As a Federal Employee, how will the passing of the Tax Cuts and Job Act impact you?

 ✔ Get Instant Access – Available 24/7

 Are you ready to start planning your retirement?
-You can get started today, choose your rate and click Subscribe.
+You can get started today, Click here to get started!.

 This website was created by Plan Your Federal Retirement as just one tool for your use in retirement planning.
 This website is a do-it-yourself process; no one is verifying your information or monitoring your progress.
 You are responsible for your retirement.
 All information herein is solely for educational purposes and is not intended to replace or supersede other retirement planning information.
 Any tax or legal information mentioned is from a financial planning perspective.
 No tax or legal advice is given nor intended.
 Neither Shilanski & Associates Inc., Summit Brokerage Services, Inc., nor any of its affiliates assumes any responsibly or warranty, expressed or implied, as to its accuracy or completeness.
 This is not an offer to buy or sell securities.
 Plan Your Federal Retirement is a dba of Shilanski & Associates, Inc., an Alaska Registered Investment Advisor with securities offered through Summit Brokerage Services, Inc., Member FINRA/SIPC.
 Shilanski & Associates, Inc. is not affiliated with Summit Brokerage Services, Inc. Plan Your Federal Retirement is not employed by the federal government and does not represent the federal government.
 Shilanski & Associates, Inc., is an Alaska Registered Investment Advisory Firm.